bengtson/bible/README.md

     byte 5..n : Number of verses starting with chapter 1.
 Each is a byte.

 ## To Do
+  Allow multiple Bible Servers which can be referenced by the version name.
+  Fix reference expansion to proper list John 3:5, John 3:7 as John 3:5,7.
+To do this, the reference needs to be generated as a bitmap and then expansion done.
+This will give the references in the correct order as well.
+Maybe this is called 'normalization' and is a special call.

+  Thinking space here: Can John 3:5,7 be expanded to John 3:5; John 3:7 prior to generating the references.
+When a comma is found, collect from start of the reference to comma, less one level and place that at start of what's after the comma.
+Should change the expansion machine to handle lists of references.
+Need to add an accumulator list, then absorb the ',' and the ';' into the machine.

+- Fix references for "," and ";".
+Missed this.
 - Add reference validation,
 - Add reference equality
 - Add reference negation